Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 Actually, nothing.
 That is how [Spring AOP] works.
 Spring uses proxy to call a function.
 Then, if you call an internal method you call the exact method bypassing spring, not a proxy you need to.
 What can we do with that?
 We need native [AspectJ].

 ### AspectJ config
-To include native [AspectJ] functionality uncomment those lines in `gradle.build` file:
+To include native [AspectJ] functionality uncomment those lines in the `gradle.build` file:
 {% highlight groovy %}
 configurations {
     aspectjweaver